ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Experimental Results

-To demonstrate the effectiveness of the ISTA adapter in multimodal adaptation, we visualize intermediate features from the first encoder layer in \cref{fig:results-istafunc}.
-Specifically, we present the average values of feature maps over time for the search area, showing ISTA adapter outputs from RGB to event (i.e., RGB2E feature) and from event to RGB (i.e., E2RGB feature), along with the corresponding ANN and SNN attention maps (i.e., Attn / adapter).
-For comparison, we also provide ANN and SNN attention maps from a model without the ISTA adapter (i.e., Attn w/o adapter), with these baseline results marked by red bounding boxes.
+To illustrate the role of the ISTA adapter in multimodal feature adaptation, we visualize intermediate representations from the first encoder layer in \cref{fig:results-istafunc}.
+Specifically, we show time-averaged feature maps of the search region, including features transferred by the ISTA adapters from RGB to event (RGB2E) and from event to RGB (E2RGB), together with the corresponding ANN and SNN attention maps.
+For comparison, attention maps from a model without ISTA adapters are also provided (\textit{Attn. w/o adapter}), highlighted with red bounding boxes.

-We select four examples that feature challenging lighting, background distractions, and similar objects.
-In the first row, severe overexposure and underexposure make the target difficult to identify in the RGB image, causing the ANN attention maps without ISTA adapters to miss the unseen target.
-In the model with ISTA adapters, the ANN successfully locks onto the target, while the SNN also achieves more accurate focus by leveraging ISTA features.
-In the last row, where scenes contain rich textures, the ANN can accurately localize the target, but the SNN attention becomes dispersed due to similar contours and the absence of color cues.
-In contrast, features from the ISTA adapter guide the SNN to concentrate on the correct target.
+We present four challenging examples involving lighting variation, background clutter, and similar objects.
+In the first row, severe overexposure/underexposure makes the target difficult to identify in the RGB image.
+This causes the ANN attention without ISTA adapters to miss the target.
+With the help of ISTA adaptation, the ANN successfully focuses on the target, and the SNN attention also becomes more accurate through the transferred features.
+In the last row, where scenes contain rich textures, the ANN can localize the target.
+However, the SNN attention becomes dispersed due to similar contours and a lack of color cues.
+The ISTA features then guide the SNN branch to concentrate on the correct object.